top of page

 Mount Lofty Botanic Gardens, South Australia.

-The Mount Lofty Botanic Garden is 97 hectares of wonderful cool-climate gardens overlooking the picturesque Piccadilly Valley.
-Entry to the gardens is Free and open every day of the year.
-There are many walking trails through the gardens where you can enjoy the beauty and serenity of nature.
-You can even walk part of the iconic Heysen Trail, with one of the trail’s oldest sections passing through the Mount Lofty Botanic Garden.
+The Mount Lofty Botanic Garden is a spectacular 97-hectare cool-climate garden overlooking the picturesque Piccadilly Valley.
+Entry is free, and the gardens are open every day of the year.
+Wander along peaceful walking trails through landscaped gardens and natural bushland, or walk a section of the iconic Heysen Trail, one of its oldest sections passing through the gardens.
+It’s especially beautiful in autumn when the leaves turn rich shades of red and gold.

 Adelaide Hills Vineyards, South Australia.